inspiraluna/doichain-doc01/docs/source/about_doiworks.rst

 run their own validator.
 Ever email user who doesn't like the centralized approach of the Doichain validator can run its own node in a decentralized way for all it's own responsible email domains.

-Further on we want to refer to the chapter "Email Domain Staking"

 .. _email_domain_staking:

 Email Domain Staking (EDS)
 --------------------------
-As described in the chapter "Self Decentralizing System" the Doichain-Protocol isn't per se decentralized from the beginning.
+The DOI-Protocol isn't per se decentralized from the beginning.

 In order to incentivize mass adoption we invented an innovative Email Domain Staking (EDS) model: